semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

 To generate the IDs for this example, we used `@semaphore-protocol/identity`.
 We used Metamask to sign messages with the first 3 Ethereum accounts of the [Hardhat dev wallet](https://hardhat.org/hardhat-network/reference/#accounts), and then we used those messages to generate Semaphore [deterministic identities](/docs/guides/identities#generating-deterministic-identities).

+In the Semaphore protocol, a [group](/docs/guides/groups/) is an [incremental Merkle tree](/docs/glossary/#incremental-merkle-tree).
+Semaphore IDs are tree leaves.
 :::

 ## Create a Hardhat task that deploys your contract